Twitch sues streamers who flooded its Artifact category with gore and pornography | Dot Esports

 Streaming platform Twitch is suing spammers and trolls who flooded the website’s Artifact category in late May with pornography, gore, and copyrighted content.

-The company filed a lawsuit in California against anonymous streamers who were banned for these streams, who are named “John and Jane Does 1 through 100.”
+The company filed a lawsuit in California against anonymous streamers named “John and Jane Does 1 through 100” who were banned for these streams.
 They’re suing these people for trademark infringement, breach of their contract with Twitch, fraud, and for unlawful use of the company’s platform.

 This comes a few weeks after Twitch implemented mandatory two-factor authentication for new users to stream on its platform.
-That was the company’s latest and definitive action against spammy streams after it disallowed new streamers to go live for a few days in an initial attempt to discourage trolls.
+That was the company’s latest and definitive action against spammy streams after it prevented new streamers from going live for a few days in an initial attempt to discourage trolls.

 Some trolls coordinated their spam attacks on Discord servers.
-They shared links to these communities in most of these illegal streams.
+They shared links to these communities in most of the illegal streams.

 Twitch filed the lawsuit on June 14.